AuDigitalHealth/ci-medicare-records/README.md

 - example resources conforming to the profiles or extensions
 - files necessary to build the FHIR implementation guides e.g. template files

-### See the latest live content via the continuous integration build of the [Australian Digital Health Agency Core Asset Implementation Guide](https://build.fhir.org/ig/AuDigitalHealth/ci-medicare-records/).
+### See the latest live content via the continuous integration build of the [Australian Digital Health Agency Medicare Records Implementation Guide](https://build.fhir.org/ig/AuDigitalHealth/ci-medicare-records/).

 ## Structure
 This repository has the following structure: